kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 Efficiency pack
 ---------------

-These add-ons allow you to broadcast more efficiently, saving you even more time.
+These add-ons allow you to broadcast more efficiently, saving you even more time:

 * <a href="https://broadcast.plainviewplugins.com/addon/blog-groups-2/">Blog Groups 2</a> provides a means of groups blogs together, in order to be able to quickly select and unselect blogs from the Broadcast meta box.
 * <a href="https://broadcast.plainviewplugins.com/addon/duplicate-attachments/">Duplicate Attachments</a> will duplicate the attachment and thumbnails, instead of letting WordPress regenerate them.